cdl-geneseo/geneseo-dictionary/C/Campus-Grind.md

 # Campus Grind

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Campus Grind

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Campus Grind (NN): place on the second floor of the [[College Union]] (in front of the [[Corner Pocket]] and [[GUS]]) where students can buy coffee, tea, soft drinks, and grilled focaccia sandwiches, among other things.
 90% of those surveyed defined the word.